hjorthjort/hjorthjort.github.io/_posts/2016-03-08-fuck-ransomware.md

 From what I gather, these ransomwares traverse the file system in the regular order: serially (no parallization) and from the root directory.
 Encrypting a file with 2048 bit RSA can take a while, so if you can halt the encryption somehow, you might catch it in time, before too much damage is done.[^unix-recover] Some people have suggested that you put a huge file (like a 4GB Windows installer) at the top of your home directory or something similar, which would buy some time.
 That way, if you spend a lot of time in your file system (like me, I `cd` and `ls` and `tree` and `grep` my way through the day) then you are likely to find some traces of the malware working before it has come too far.

 Some people have suggested that these ransomware tend to follow symlinks, which would make sense.
-If you have a symlink to something in you Documents directory, it's likely something that ransomers would like to encrypt.
-Although, I'm not sure this is the case.
-So I made myself a little guard-file.
+If you have a symlink to something in you Documents directory, it's likely something that ransomers would like to encrypt.[^symlinks] So I made myself a little guard-file.

 {%highlight bash%}
 $ cd ~